Allda/crud-phonebook-api/README.md

 - delete the contacts

 Application exposes API over HTTP protocol and the user can manipulate and read the data by calling respective route or input the data into URL arguments.
 - Application can be also run inside of a container.
-Example command once the container is built: `docker run app_name -d -p 80:80` if we want to run it in detached mode.
+Example command once the container is built: `docker run -d -p 80:80 image_name` if we want to run it in detached mode.
 It will listen on port 80, so we do not have to include it once the container was initiated.

 ## Functions of the application:
 ### READ function: